AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ### Sample Variance

-The optimization task is always cares about MSE to be as minimum as possible.
-And it gets to it's minimum when Central Tendency is equal to Arythmetic Mean or $ A = \bar x$
+The optimization task always requires Mean Squared Error to be as minimum as possible.
+That's pretty obvious!
+We want our neural network to be precise, and not making any mistakes, hence the name Mean Squared **Error**.
+The MSE gets minimum value when the Central Tendency is equal to Arythmetic Mean or $ A = \bar x$ , and that's called **Sample Variance**.

 $$
 \tilde S^2 = \frac{\sum_{i=1}^n(x_i - \bar x)^2}{n}